As well as having the fourth largest ecommerce market globally, Japan has a robust and rapidly growing logistics sector.

 Major B2C platforms like Amazon and Rakuten have played a huge role so far, but we’ve also seen a growth of C2C platforms like Mercari offer new ways for people to shop and influence the expectations for fast and reliable deliveries.

-Japan is largely dependent on imports from abroad that largely come in the form of sea freight.
-Its major port cities Osaka, Kobe, and Yokohama facilitate the process of importing all types of goods into the country as well as serving as a bridge for domestically produced goods to reach other destinations.
+Major port cities Osaka, Kobe, and Yokohama facilitate the process of importing all types of goods into the country as well as serving as a bridge for domestically produced goods to reach other destinations.

 Top Japanese Freight and Logistics Companies